JoinColony/purser/docs/wallet-object.md

 ```js
 WalletInstance.sendWithConfirmation(transactionObject: Object, confirmation: Promise<boolean> | boolean): Promise<string>
 ```

+**_The `sendWithConfirmation` method is deprecated as a result of [Providers](api-providers.md) being deprecated, so make sure you don't rely on it too much.
+This functionality will be offloaded to the user._**

 This is a wrapper for the `sendTransaction()` method that adds an extra argument which controls an async transaction confirmation.
 This is useful for scenarios where you would want to ask a user for approval / acknowledgement before sending a transaction to be mined.